Arts indie fix

 1

-Lynn Godwin about 10 years ago
+Lynn Godwin over 10 years ago

 What a well-written, insightful article!
 Well done. :) Daniel indeed has a masterpiece in "Broken Kingdom", and I'm so glad he was able to get his story out to the world.
 "Kingdom Come" is a fitting tribute to all of the insanely hard work, disappointment, determination, and love that went into the making of the film.
 I know Daniel is already working on more projects, and I look forward eagerly to seeing more from this brilliant man's mind.